Our English pages (9)

 06.08.11 Hortó, Magnesia Chersonisos ( region of the Pilion )

 The Summer Meeting in Horto Mt Pelion, organised every year since 1984 by the non-profit Cultural Foundation "G.Angelinis - Pia Hadjinikos", www.horto.net, firstname.lastname@example.org are for the 27th edition this year.

-The coincidencies the daily life bring - sometimes - fascinating and charming surprises.
+The coincidences the daily life bring - sometimes - fascinating and charming surprises.
 In the evening we are regularly going to have supper at Evochia; the restaurant which opened two years ago, is now, after a little hesitating start, one of the most pleasant cuisines of our stays in Greece.
 The nearby table is occupied by a young woman and her two still very young children, accompanied with a friend.
-The conversation which makes a commitment by small exchanges about both youngs, will reveal afterward that the young woman on holidays is no other one than Smaro Gregoriadou, solist of the classical guitar and composer, who created the musical arrangement for A Midsummer Night's Dream (op.
-21 & 61) from William Shakespeare, music from Felix Mendelssohn, a musical theater show with dances during the 25th edition of the Summermeetings, in 2009.
+The conversation which makes a commitment by a few exchanges about both boys, will reveal that the young woman on holiday is no other one than Smaro Gregoriadou, classical guitar soloist and composer, who created the musical arrangement for A Midsummer Night's Dream (op.
+21 & 61) from William Shakespeare, music from Felix Mendelssohn, a musical theater show with dances during the 25th edition of the Summer meetings, in 2009.
 We like very much her first CD Reinventing guitar.